stephenchung27/interviews/README.md

 **Additional things you can do:**

 - Verbalize how you plan to solve a problem, and the advantages and drawbacks of your solution.
 - For harder problems, start with a brute force solution.
+Then work on optimizing it.
 - Sign up for LeetCode Premium and use the Explore cards to study for the company you are interviewing for.

 ### When will I know I'm ready?
 How many problems should I do?

 Some people argue around 300 problems are enough to get into Google.
 There are others who argue 500+ is needed to have a decent chance to get in.
 There have also been some people who have gotten offers at Google without doing any LeetCode problems and relying solely on what they learned from their textbook.

 In the end, it's not about how many problems you do.
 It's about how effectively you studied and what you did to maximize your chance of passing.
 That means doing as many problems as you can while deeply understanding the solutions to each one.
-Your mileage may vary.

 [Back to Top](#table-of-contents)